Mozambique: Wildlife

-Politics
+Government and politics

 The Constitution of Mozambique stipulates that the President of the Republic functions as the head of state, head of government, commander-in-chief of the armed forces, and as a symbol of national unity.
-He is directly elected for a five-year term via run-off voting; if no candidate receives more than half of the votes cast in the first round of voting, a second round of voting will be held in which only the two candidates who received the highest number of votes in the first round will participate, and whichever of the candidates obtains a majority of votes in the second round will thus be elected president.
+They are directly elected for a five-year term via run-off voting.
 The prime minister is appointed by the president.
-His functions include convening and chairing the council of ministers (cabinet), advising the president, assisting the president in governing the country, and coordinating the functions of the other ministers.
+Their functions include convening and chairing the council of ministers (cabinet), advising the president, assisting the president in governing the country, and coordinating the functions of the other ministers.

-The Assembly of the Republic (Assembleia da República) has 250 members, elected for a five-year term by proportional representation.
+The Assembly of the Republic has 250 members, each elected for five-year terms by proportional representation.
 The judiciary comprises a Supreme Court and provincial, district, and municipal courts.

 Mozambique operates a small, functioning military that handles all aspects of domestic national defence, the Mozambique Defence Armed Forces.